Icinga/icinga2/doc/03-monitoring-basics.md

     period = host.vars.notification_period
   }

-  // Send SMS instead of email if the host's custom attribute `notification_type` is set to `sms` if (host.vars.notification_type == "sms") {
+  // Send SMS instead of email if the host's custom variable `notification_type` is set to `sms` if (host.vars.notification_type == "sms") {
     command = "sms-host-notification"
   } else {